 Reneging on Offers

 Accepting an offer is a commitment to the employer who made you the offer.
 Reneging on an offer could be seen as an unethical and possibly legal violation of your commitment.
-Besides negatively affecting your reputation and UW CSE's, reneging could also taint the reputation of future graduates of our department.
+Besides negatively affecting your reputation and that of the Allen School, reneging could also taint the reputation of our future graduates.

 Professional communities are never as large as they seem.
 Recruiters share information and change companies throughout their careers.
 They might share information about someone who reneged with other recruiters, or they may move to another recruiting position at a different company, which could cost you future interviews and job offers.
 If you are not ready to make that commitment, do not accept the job offer.

-The UW CSE Student Recruiting Policy was adapted with permission from the policy in place at the MIT Career Office.
+The Allen School Student Recruiting Policy was adapted with permission from the policy in place at the MIT Career Office.